Changes to your Studies

 Masters students needing an extension

-If your programme administration team does not agree that a new CAS should be issued but you want to return to the UK (e.g. to attend graduation), then the Standard Visitor visa route should be suitable for you.
+If your school/department does not agree that a new CAS should be issued but you want to return to the UK (e.g. to attend graduation), then the Standard Visitor visa route should be suitable for you.
 Please be aware though that in this situation, you will not be eligible for the Graduate visa after completing your course as you will not have a valid Student visa.

 If you change your study location at any time during your course your School will update your record to show that you are studying elsewhere.
 This includes if you are studying abroad or are on a placement year.
 The Student Immigration Team will inform UKVI of this change of study location.